WolfgangHG/C1FlexGridEnhancements/C1FlexGrid6CalendarSheet/README.md

 all cells that are between those two date values have to be rendered as "highligted".
 And if the selection starts in a month with less than 31 days, the remaining empty cells should be rendered "highlighted", too.

-But selections are not always from top to down, and this causes problems when querying the selection range from C1FlexGrid using the property "Selection": this CellRange is normalized, so that it starts at the top left cell and ends at the bottom right cell.
+But selections are not always from top/left to bottom/right, and this causes problems when querying the selection range from C1FlexGrid using the property "Selection": this CellRange is normalized, so that it starts at the top left cell and ends at the bottom right cell.
 In my second sample, this means that the user has dragged a selection rectangle as show in this screenshot:
 ![From end of month to start of next](images/over_month_border_with_gap_selection.png)